-5 18 Here is what I have seen to be good and fitting: A B to eat, to drink and enjoy oneself in all one's labor in which he toils under the sun C D during (the few years of his life) which God has given him; E for this is his reward.
-F, 19 Furthermore, as for every man to whom God has given riches and wealth , E He has also empowered him to eat from them В and to receive his reward and rejoice in his labor; [in which he toils under the sun] C D Words not found in the text but implied this is the gift of God.
-F × 20 For he will not often consider (the years of his life, which God has given him; E because God keeps him occupied with the gladness of his heart.
-Words not found in the text but implied С 61There is an evil which I have seen under the sun and it is prevalent among men- A B a man to whom God has given riches and wealth and honor E so that his soul lacks nothing of all that he desires; С yet God has not empowered him to eat from them, В 1
+5 18 Here is what I have seen to be good and fitting: A B to eat, to drink and enjoy oneself in all one's labor in which he toils under the sun C D during the few years of his life which God has given him; F Furthermore, as for every man to whom God has given riches and wealth, E He has also empowered him to eat from them and to receive his reward and rejoice in his labor; [in which he toils under the sun] C D Words not found in the text but implied this is the gift of God.
+F / 20 For he will not often consider (the years of his life,) which God has given him; E because God keeps him occupied with the gladness of his heart.
+Words not found in the text but implied c 61There is an evil which I have seen under the sun and it is prevalent among men- A B a man to whom God has given riches and wealth and honor so that his soul lacks nothing of all that he desires; yet God has not empowered him to eat from them, for a foreigner enjoys them. / ĺ This is vanity and a severe affliction.
+F 3 If a man fathers a hundred children and lives many years, however many they be, but his soul is not satisfied with good things and he does not even have a proper burial, then I say,